 Honorable mention: Furby, Nintendo Game Boy

-In November 2006, Nintendo introduced this affordable, family-friendly game console alternative, featuring wireless remote controllers and other cool new features.
-Holiday shoppers waited for hours for the Wii, which was cheaper than its competition (Sony PlayStation 3 and Microsoft X-Box 360), and by Christmas Nintendo had sold some 3 million units.
+The history of Nintendo's Wii starts in 2006 when the company first introduced this affordable, family-friendly game console alternative, featuring wireless remote controllers and other cool new features.
+Holiday shoppers waited for hours for the Wii, which was cheaper than its competition (Sony PlayStation 3 and Microsoft X-Box 360), and by Christmas, Nintendo had sold some three million units.
 Despite reported cases of tennis elbow among early adopters, the Wii emerged victorious among its generation of game consoles, selling more than 100 million units in its seven-year run.

 Honorable mention: Razor Scooter, Bratz dolls, Webkinz, Zhu Zhu Pets